Reporter's Notebook: He was my fruit vendor for years. I saw immigration agents take him

 But they pushed him inside the SUV and sped off.
 It all happened so fast.
 It was over in about a minute.
 We stood there in shock.
 I walked over to Jesús González's abandoned fruit cart.

 Within minutes, several activists showed up.
-They were with a group that tracks ICE operations in Echo Park, and they told me a witness had reported it to a rapid response phone number.
-As word spread, customers and friends of Jesús' started showing up, too.
+They were with a group that tracks Immigration and Customs Enforcement operations in Echo Park, and they told me a witness had reported it to a rapid-response phone number.
+As word spread, customers and friends of Jesús started showing up too.

 One of them took down the rainbow umbrellas, packed up the fruit cart and moved it to a corner of the gas station so it could be picked up later.
-Its glass case was still brimming with fresh cantaloupe, mango and pineapple packed on ice.
+Its glass case was still brimming with fresh cantaloupes, mangoes and pineapples packed on ice.

 Jorge Mejía, a longtime customer, told me he rushed over when he heard.
 He told me things I already knew — that Jesús cared about his customers and about quality, and that's why people loved him.